drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 </figcaption>
 </figure>

-The follwing shows the noise analysis.
+The following shows the noise analysis.
 As above, you can [see how to do this in LTSpice in the short tutorial video here](https://youtu.be/hBsBl27etYs?feature=shared). https://youtu.be/hBsBl27etYs?feature=shared
  The noise density remains well below our target for 16 bit precision throughout the entire spectral range, even with a 1M source impedance at the input.